 Find examples of them here on Amazon.

-5. Foldable bed
+5. Foldable Bed

 Usually used in a temporary situation, as well as camping, foldable beds are one of the best alternatives for saving space.
-As the name says, they can be easily folded up and stored away, and/or transported.
-Most are made of metal, usually steel, but there are some that are made of wood.
-Something to always check for is if the frame comes with a mattress or vice versa.
+As the name says, they can be easily folded up, stored away, or transported.

 Pros: